neilalexander/yggdrasilckr/README.md

   }
 ```

+... and then add the same routes to your operating system routing table to point to the Yggdrasil TUN adapter.

-Then use Go 1.18 to build and run:
+Then use Go 1.20 to build and run:
 ```
 go build -o yggdrasilckr ./cmd/yggdrasilckr ./yggdrasilckr -useconffile ...